VictoriaT87/P4-Aventine-Wellness/README.md

 ### Lighthouse Testing
+ - When tested on desktop, the website scores 97 on performance but only 83 on Best Practices.
+The main reason for the lower score on Best Practices is because the Boostrap and jQuery files that are rendered log an issue to the console which says "Audit usage of navigator...".
+As these were from CDN files, I was unable to fix this error.
- - When tested on desktop, the website scores 90 on performance but only 83 on Best Practices.
-This was because 1 image (the hero image) doesn't have the correct aspect ratio but no matter which width and height I gave, it didn't fix the issue.
+ - The other reason was because 1 image (the hero image) doesn't have the correct aspect ratio but no matter which width and height I gave, it didn't fix the issue.
 I assume this is because it's rendered with a border-radius.
 I could not fix this.
- - The other main reason for the lower score on Best Practices is because the Boostrap and jQuery files that are rendered log an issue to the console which says "Audit usage of navigator...".
-As these were from CDN files, I was unable to fix this error.
  <br>

 ![Lighthouse Metrics](documentation/images/lighthouse-desktop.png)
 ![Lighthouse Metrics](documentation/images/lighthouse-practices-desktop.png)

- - On mobile, the performace is 88.
+ - On mobile, the performace is 94.
 This was originally lower because of a cumulative layout shift of 0.219.
 Recommendations for this were to add width and height to images and change the images to .webp format.
  - To change images from .jpg to .webp I used the website [WEBP Converter](https://cloudconvert.com/webp-converter).
- - Even after these changes, there is still a CLS of 0.179.
-As I have already given everything a max-width and height, this is the best I can achieve.
-I also removed the background image on the Hero section of the index page to try and help with the CLS.
+ - I also removed the background image on the Hero section of the index page to try and help with the CLS.
- - I also received a red warning for First Contentful Paint.
-The warning was telling me to "Eliminate render-blocking resources".
-After googling this issue, I found this website [LogRocket.com](https://blog.logrocket.com/9-tricks-eliminate-render-blocking-resources/#load-custom-fonts-locally) and after reading, felt my best option to reduce this was to load the styles.css file in the header of the index.html page, instead of using the @import method in styles.css.
  - The final issue and the largest still is "Eliminate render-blocking resources".
 This has to do with the Boostrap CSS file and the jQuery script.
 After researching, because they're from a CDN, I don't see any option to change them.

 ![Lighthouse Metrics](documentation/images/lighthouse-mobile.png)